As construction increases, the project will send out regular email notifications.

 The East Segment of the project in Portland lies between the Portland-Milwaukie Light Rail Bridge and the border between Multnomah and Clackamas counties.

 Typical construction hours are Monday through Saturday, 7 a.m.–6 p.m.
 During construction some on-street parking spaces may be unavailable.
 Local access to driveways will be maintained.
-Over the next several months, private utility relocation will take place at several locations throughout the alignment.
-Although this work is in preparation for light rail construction, these crews are not managed by TriMet.
 In some instances as noted below, tree removal will be necessary.
-Tree Preservation and Replacement (1.2 MB PDF)
+Tree Preservation and Replacement (637 KB PDF)

 Eastside Greenway Trail Detour